daqhris/MissionEnrollment/README.md

 This onchain app includes a special feature that is dependent on ETHGlobal Brussels 2024.
 Users are invited to retrieve their ETHGlobal Brussels 2024 POAP, adding an extra layer of credibility to their enrollment attestations.
-The app builder participated in this global hackathon when it was held for the first time in Belgium.
+The app builder and mission coordinator participated in this global hackathon when it was held for the first time in Belgium.

 ## Deployed Contracts